 How most meeting rooms cue passivity.

 To use theatre design terminology: there is a clear stage (a power position) and there is an audience area.
 Fixed furniture or not, the basic theatre design of the meeting space defines the experience.
 And most rooms are set up with a scale and proportion that tells the person entering how to behave.

 And so they do.

-I suggest that most conference rooms are unwittingly designed as “event” rooms.
+Most conference rooms are unwittingly designed as “event” rooms.
 These spaces often have a 2:1 or greater aspect ratio.
 This forces the “stage” or focus point to be at one end.
 People thus take turns to present their ideas—a sequential process—and the space itself pushes back against efforts for parallel processes of discovery, engagement or decision making.

-Collaboration spaces need to consider that presentation occurs from any and all seats both internal to the room and external.
-As a result, the layout, furnishings and technology must allow democratic access.
-Not only that, but the access can go beyond the walls to facilitate distance collaboration team members, but it isn’t enough just to have bi-directional video.
+Collaboration spaces need to consider that presentation occurs from any and all seats—both within the room and outside of it.
+As a result, the layout, furnishings, and technology must allow democratic access.
+And when the access includes going beyond the walls to facilitate collaboration with team members in a different geography, it isn’t enough just to have bi-directional video.
 We have to blur the lines between remote and local to allow distant team members to have a quality experience so that they can engage effectively.